greenonline/SevenSegmentSL1255/documentation/Readme.txt

 Get and Set States
 ==================

-These methods provide access to the states of the segments and pins, and the pins assigned to the segments.
+These methods, getSegmentState(), getPinState(), setSegmentState() and setPinState(), provide access to the states of the segments and pins, and setPinFromSegment() returns the pins assigned to the segments.

 Getters and Setters
 ===================